 As a reminder, if an image figure is selected then press the Spacebar to see the Quick Look preview.
-If on macOS Monterery or above then Live Text allows you to select and copy text directly off that image preview.
+Live Text allows you to select and copy text directly off that image preview.

 From Curiota

 Curiota is a free companion app from Zengobi that opens up even more productivity with Curio.